RetroAchievements/docs/docs/guidelines/content/subsets.md

 Challenge achievements are base set content by default.
 Challenges only become appropriate for subsets when they are of an extreme nature that is far beyond what a typical challenge might be such as a full game damageless challenge.
 Subsets should not be used as a dumping ground for challenges that for whatever reason are not perfect fits into the base set.

 ## Types of Subsets

+### Challenge Runs

+While many base sets include plenty of challenges, developers have the option to add challenges that last the duration of a game's playthrough to a Subset.
+These are typically self-imposed challenges that go against how a game is normally played.
+Examples:

+- [Chrono Trigger - No Level Up](https://retroachievements.org/game/9966) requires players to complete the game without ever leveling up their characters.
+- [EarthBound - Rare Drops](https://retroachievements.org/game/18280) requires players to obtain all the rare drops from enemies.
+- [Final Fantasy - Solo Class](https://retroachievements.org/game/17996) requires players to complete the game using only one character class, but they need to do it with every class to master the set.
+- [Super Mario Bros. - 5-Minute Speedrun](https://retroachievements.org/game/23910) requires players to complete the game in under a widely recognized threshold that is considered a significant accomplishment by the speedrunning community.
+- [Pokemon - Professor Oak Challenge](https://retroachievements.org/searchresults.php?s=Professor+Oak+Challenge) There are several of these so far!
+This challenge requires players to catch and/or evolve every Pokemon possible between major story points in the game.
+- [Trails in the Sky FC - NG Nightmare](https://retroachievements.org/game/11115) requires players to obtain 100% completion in a single, NG (New Game) playthrough on the Nightmare difficulty setting, as opposed to doing it on NG+ with carryovers.

 ### Extreme or Brutal Challenges